Dev-Doctor-Vicki/swd103-front-end-framework-react/lesson-4-Deploy-React-App/lesson-4-Deploy-React-App.md

 ![](assets/edit-settings.png)

 For now, however, you’re concerned with the very top box ‘Build settings’.
-Click the ‘Edit settings’ button and change the ‘Build command:’ input box from yarn build to CI= yarn build.
+Click the ‘Edit settings’ button and change the ‘Build command:’ input box from yarn build to `CI= npm build`.

 ![](assets/ci-setting.png)